The Plaster of Thought-Walls (Translated)

 all the regret of not being able to be beautiful accumulates unknowingly within,

-and at some point I confess to myself,
+at some point I admit to myself,

 I am not insignificant, but that other man’s extraordinariness is not within me.
 When Samaresh said

-Thought: Five hundred seventy-one
+Thought: Five hundred and eleven

 ……………………………………………………